My short history of the internet

 I see all three as anti-corporate style movements, but each with different motivations.
 I think the third option is closest to the original, architectural meaning of brutalism, called after the uncovered concrete that buildings from that style show.

+The following paragraphs are only partly true.
+By now I covered this site in a thorough layer of styling.
 As of now, the page you’re looking at falls under that third category.
 It’s not that I really want to be a brutalist hipster, but I wanted to change my website fast, for technical reasons.

 In the coming months and years, I want to bring the quality of the design back to at least the level that my freelance business website had.
 But now I’m not presenting myself as a designer for hire anymore, what kind of design would fit this type of website?
 I don’t have to look like Google or Apple and I shouldn’t.
 That would be bad design as it would not communicate well who I am and what I do.
 An old school Geocities-style website with some bees trailing the cursor wouldn’t reflect me as a person either.
 The only clearly visible movement with a different aesthetic right now is brutalism.
 So until I figure things out for myself, I’m embracing the DIY look.